Romanov's Theorem in Number Fields: Introduction and statement of results

-for $\pi \in \mathcal{P}_{\mathbb{Q}(i)}$ and $k \in \mathbb{N}$.
-Note that similar to $2$ in $\mathbb{Z}$ the associates of $1+i$ are exceptional primes in $\mathbb{Z}[i]$: they are the only ramified primes and the only primes whose real- and imaginary parts have the same parity.
-Furthermore we get the same trivial upper bound for algebraic integers of the form $\pi +(1+i)^k$ that we get for integers of the form $p+2^k$.
-For $k \geq 2$ the real- and imaginary part of $(1+i)^k$ are even and the real- and imaginary parts of primes in $\mathbb{Z}[i]$, with the exception of the associates of $1+i$, have different parity hence the norm of sums of prime elements and powers of $1+i$ is odd.
-Thus the density of algebraic integers $\zeta \in \mathbb{Z}[i]$ with a representation of the form $\zeta=\pi+(1+i)^k$ is at most $\frac12$.
-Before we state a theorem concerning the proportion of Gaussian integers of the form $\pi + (1+i)^k$ we introduce the functions $r_x(\zeta,\xi)$ and $\eta_x(\zeta,\xi)$ counting the number of representations and the indicator function for representations, respectively, as follows
+for $\pi \in \mathcal{P}_{\mathbb{Q}(i)}$ and $k \in \mathbb{N}_0$.
+Note that similar to $2$ in $\mathbb{Z}$ the associates of $1+i$ are exceptional primes in $\mathbb{Z}[i]$ in the sense that they are the only primes whose real- and imaginary parts have the same parity.
+Furthermore we get the same trivial upper bound for the upper density of algebraic integers of the form $\pi +(1+i)^k$ that we get for integers of the form $p+2^k$.
+For $k \geq 2$ the real- and imaginary part of $(1+i)^k$ are even and the real- and imaginary parts of primes in $\mathbb{Z}[i]$, with the exception of the associates of $1+i$, have different parity hence the norm of sums of those prime elements and powers of $1+i$ is odd.
+Thus the upper density of algebraic integers $\zeta \in \mathbb{Z}[i]$ with a representation of the form $\zeta=\pi+(1+i)^k$ is at most $\frac12$.
+Before we state a theorem concerning the proportion of Gaussian integers of the form $\pi + (1+i)^k$ we introduce the functions $r_x(\zeta,\xi)$ and $\eta_x(\zeta,\xi)$ counting the number of representations and being the indicator function for integers with at least one representation, respectively, as follows